-AACAP Resident Scholar Fellowship
+AACAP Resident Advocacy Scholar

-If interested in applying for this exciting opportunity, please submit a one-page statement of interest, updated CV, letter of recommendation from an AACAP member, and a letter of support from your program director.
+If interested in applying to the 2024 cohort, please submit a one-page statement of interest, updated CV, letter of recommendation from an AACAP member, and a letter of support from your program director by Friday, September 29, 2023.
 Please send these documents and any questions to email@example.com.

-Learn more about this program by reading the first-hand experiences of recent AACAP Resident Scholars published in AACAP News.
+Learn more about this program by reading the first-hand experiences of recent AACAP Resident Advocacy Scholars published in AACAP News.